egeulgen/pathfindR.data/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:
+* checking CRAN incoming feasibility ...
+NOTE
+  Maintainer: 'Ege Ulgen <egeulgen@gmail.com>'

+  New submission

+  Possibly mis-spelled words in DESCRIPTION:
+    Subnetworks (3:9)
+    pathfindR (2:25, 14:65, 15:33)

   This is the first submission for pathfindR.data.
 This is a data-only package, containing data needed to use the CRAN package package pathfindR.
 As